ShaikhaAlN/IntroToIM/finalProject/journal.md

 - Although the serial communication only works with one laptop, the fact that it doesn't require another program to work definitely made replaying the sketch and the code easier
 - Saving the instructions to the last step meant that by that time we fully comprehended the game and played it enough times to be able to write clear, concise instructions for players to understand.
 - Doing the user testing early on in the process meant that the basic code of the game was evaluated, and ultimately led us to make more user-geared decisions in design and functionality.
 We also were able to see a difference in how user-friendly our design was after the feedback from the first feedback when we did a second round of user testing.

+## future prospects in design and programming
+- one thing we learnt from taking this course both through the reading material and practical assignments is that user testing and interactive media in general is a continous process. there is always a way to improve the usability, aesthetic appeal, applicability, or even handling of a project. there are many dirrections we introduced when